A Community Health Care Centre True to its Name

 They say India is a nation that is severely short when it comes to providing healthcare services in respect to its massive population.
 Some estimates say that the healthcare infrastructure in place is not even capable to serve even a third of the population.
 In all my years of being a doctor, I have been a part of many a discussion and debate that attempted to find a solution to this grave problem.
 Sadly, no concrete solutions have come up.

 Yet the journey continues to find a solution so that every Indian has access to quality and affordable healthcare service in India.
 On a recent visit to Munnar, I happened to hear about the Chithirapuram Community Healthcare Centre.
 I decided to find out more about this place for myself.
-Needless to say as medical practitioner I have seen many attempts at community based health care programmes and centres that start put with the same noble cause and yet unfortunately fizzle out due to poor administration or lack of funds.
+Needless to say as the medical practitioner I have seen many attempts at community-based health care programs and centers that start put with the same noble cause and yet, unfortunately, fizzle out due to poor administration or lack of funds.
 The Chithirapuram Community Health Care Centre is one of its kinds in Asia.
-Formed in the year 1968, it is located at a distance of 6 kilometres away from the Pallivasal Tea Factory It is the largest community centre spanning an area over 170 kilometres and includes one primary centre and 12 panchayats.
+Formed in the year 1968, it is located at a distance of 6 kilometers away from the Pallivasal Tea Factory It is the largest community center spanning an area over 170 kilometers and includes one primary center and 12 panchayats.
 The name Chithirapuram is believed to be named after the famous king Raja Ravi Varma who is famed for his art.
 The Chithirapuram Health Centre is situated on around 14 acres of land.
-Out of these 3 acres of land has been converted for cultivating vegetables and fruits since October 2014.
+Out of these 3 acres of land have been converted for cultivating vegetables and fruits since October 2014.

-I was told that what once was a terrace cultivation project that started with a humble beginning of 200 grow bags of fruits and vegetables atop the government staff quarters under the guidance of block medical officer Dr. VV Radha, all the staff of the community centre have successfully turned this project into a full -fledged vegetable and fruit farm.
+I was told that what once was a terrace cultivation project that started with a humble beginning of 200 grow bags of fruits and vegetables atop the government staff quarters under the guidance of block medical officer Dr. VV Radha, all the staff of the community center have successfully turned this project into a full-fledged vegetable and fruit farm.
 More recently, floriculture, mushroom cultivation and a variety of medicinal plants are being taken up with the help of the local community and the Pallivasal Krishi Bhavan.
 Also.
-I was also impressed by the latest forms of irrigation methods like fertigation, micro irrigation, rain shelter, bio gas and vermi compost that were being administered the help of Krishi Bhavan.
+I was also impressed by the latest forms of irrigation methods like fertigation, micro-irrigation, rain shelter, bio gas and vermi compost that were being administered the help of Krishi Bhavan.